How Early-2000s Pop Culture Changed Sex

 Isabel: As a Millennial, what were the pop-culture forces that shaped how you thought about sex growing up?

 Sophie: I’m such a clichéd old-lennial, because for me it was absolutely Sex and the City.
 I think we really saw it as a road map more than we should have, given that it was a show about women in their 30s not written by a woman.
 But it was this massively influential thing because it had this explanatory context.
-Here’s the anal-sex episode, here’s the having-sex-outside-of-a-relationship episode.
+Here’s the anal-sex episode; here’s the having-sex-outside-of-a-relationship episode.
 Every chapter of it felt informative.

 More generally, I think one of the most influential cultural products of that time was American Pie, which came out in 1999.
 A part of the plot is the hero hooking up with a woman who doesn’t know that she’s being taped, and the video of their encounter is being broadcast to the whole town.
 When you think about that now you’re like, Oh my God, this colored everything.